anthsec/unbuntu-router-all-in-one/README.md

 #Step4 could take a long time, do nothing before MAC remind you
 ```

-Now, you successfully returned your SD-Card, then you can plug it in your R2S and boot it.
+Now, you successfully reburned your SD-Card, then you can plug it in your R2S and boot it.

 ## 2 Config network